Contact Us | Search

 Orientation of frontline healthcare workers on childhood TB and contact tracing.
 Photo credit: Dr. Bassiag

 The Northern Philippines is not exempt from the burden of childhood tuberculosis (TB), given its geographical locations with mountains and urbanizing valleys in all three regions of Ilocos, Cagayan Valley, and the Cordilleras, encompassing ten provinces and seven cities.
-The project will use contact tracing among adults with smear-positive TB in order to assess the disease prevalence and incidence among children in the Northern Philippines, and it will identify a spectrum of barriers to the diagnosis and treatment of childhood TB.
-Household contact investigations will be conducted among smear-positive index patients on TB treatment through DOTS/health facilities (public or private) within the three regions to screen for and obtain accurate baseline statistics of childhood TB and latent TB infection among children under 15.
-Cross-sectional surveys, key informant interviews, and focus group discussions will be employed among families and healthcare workers to identify barriers to the diagnosis and treatment of childhood TB.
-Results of the survey will be used to inform an educational campaign that builds upon the strategies of the Department of Health of the Philippines for improving lung health in children affected by tuberculosis.
+This project used contact tracing among adults with smear-positive TB in order to assess the disease prevalence and incidence among children in the Northern Philippines and identify the spectrum of barriers to the diagnosis and treatment of childhood TB.
+The study design included household contact investigations among smear-positive index patients within the three regions to screen for and obtain accurate baseline statistics of childhood TB and latent TB infection among children under 15.
+In addition, cross-sectional surveys, key informant interviews, and focus group discussions were aimed at identifying barriers to the diagnosis and treatment of childhood TB.
+The project aimed to increase pediatric TB case detection in the region from 1.2% to 15%, the global average detection rate for high TB-burden countries.

 Back to PEER Cycle 5 Grant Recipients